 Mr. and Mrs. Hitch started this event in their son’s memory but also to give the junior golfers of the region a quality tournament to enjoy the great game that their son loved and excelled at.
 Almost immediately the tournament became very popular and attracted junior golfers from around the country.
 Today this is one of the oldest junior golf tournaments in the country and has been played consecutively for 45 years.

 The Jim Hitch Memorial Golf Championships has become one of Americas most historic and prestigious junior golf tournaments.

 To Jim, a friend that cannot be replaced.

 I got to know you real well about the beginning of Junior High.
 You and I took guitar lessons for a long time together.
 We played our guitars together in school, and at home.
 I always admired you for your honesty, and leadership.
 Two very important factors of which you possessed.
-During our Freshman year we started playing golf, and that's when I really got to know you.
-Out on the golf course you get to know a person real well, because your with them practically everyday.
-It's going to be hard to continue on in Golf this season without you there to help us.
+During our freshmen year we started playing golf, and that’s when I really got to know you.
+Out on the golf course you get to know a person real well, because you’re with them practically every day.
+It’s going to be hard to continue on in Golf this season without you there to help us.
 I really think that you would want us to keep going, and win State.
-That's what you wanted most of all.
+That’s what you wanted most of all.